JAlcocerT/JAlcocerT/content/blog/concepts-BIGDATA.md

   .printSchema()
 ```

-Avro is good for write-intensive scenarios and schema evolution, while **Parquet excels in read-heavy analytical workloads due to its columnar nature**.
+Avro is good for write-intensive ~ OLTP scenarios and schema evolution.
+Its typical of bronze layers.

+While **Parquet excels in read-heavy analytical workloads due to its columnar nature**.

 > That's why you will find mostly parquet at /processed, Staging or Silver layers.
 While avro will be closer to /raw, bronze.